 Directions:

-• Day 2: You may see a few bubbles.
-Discard half of the mixture and add 1 cup of flour and 1/2 cup of water.
-Stir, cover, and let sit for another 24 hours.
+- Day 2: You might see small bubbles.
+Throw away half the mix and add 1 cup flour + ½ cup water.
+Stir, cover, rest 24 hrs.

 Common Mistakes and Troubleshooting:

-• If it doesn’t rise, it might need more frequent feedings or a warmer environment.
+- If it doesn’t rise, feed it more often or put it in a warmer spot.

 Essential Tools for Baking Sourdough Bread

-• Sharp Knife or Lame: For scoring the dough before baking, allowing controlled expansion.
+- Sharp Knife or Lame: For scoring the dough so it expands properly in the oven.

-• Oven Thermometer: To ensure your oven maintains the correct temperature for optimal baking.
+- Oven Thermometer: Ensures your oven is at the right temp for baking.

 Basic Sourdough Bread Recipe